hihebark/vimd/README.md

 # pickle

-Piclle is a tool to preview markdown syntax alike github, It use github api to generate an html file.
+Pickle is a tool to preview markdown syntax alike github, It use github api to generate an html file.

 ## Usage